 Once scanning the branch has finished, you need to do the following:

 - Select a project or a workspace.
-Projects are are containers for code, resources and different build settings.
+Projects are containers for code, resources and different build settings.
 Workspaces are containers of different projects.

 - Based on the previous selection of project or workspace, you will need to select either a Target (projects) or a Scheme (workspaces).

-Now that you are done with the build configuration, all that is left to provide the corresponding code signing files.
+Now that you are done with the build configuration, all that is left is to provide the corresponding code signing files.